PandaStudiosSWE/BlackPandaX-PassGenCheck/README.md

 You need to install the dependencies for it to run (i will make a requirement.txt later)

-pip or pip3 install random && string && hashlib && requests
+pip or pip3 install random && string && hashlib && requests && colorama

 or just install them individually with pip or pip3 install PACKAGENAME

-Packages this project uses are random, string, os, hashlib, requests
+Packages this project uses are random, string, os, hashlib, requests, colorama

 ___________________________________________________________________________________________________________________________________________________________________________________